-36. What effect does the war have on Kinraddie and its surrounding regions?
+35. What effect does the war have on Kinraddie and its surrounding regions?
 What makes the selling of lumber and raising chickens more profitable?

 37. What is Chae's attitude toward the war on his first leave home?
 What advice does he give to someone who asks whether he should enlist? (no) Has he seen any of the evil Germans he went out to kill? (none except corpses, who seemed perfectly ordinary)

 41. On which subjects do Will and Chris differ?
 Why doesn't Will wish to return to Scotland?
 (216) May this difference be affected by the fact that Chris owns the farm?
 How does Chris react to her brother's choices? (alienated by his distaste for Scotland)

 42. What view does she give to Will of the Scottish attitude toward religion?
 (217) Do you think she is generally accurate, based on the literature we have read for the course?

-44. What do you think motivates his rough behavior? (mental disturbance, a form of PTSD) What is sad about his leavetaking?
-(228)
+44. What do you think motivates his rough behavior? (mental disturbance, a form of PTSD) What is sad about his leavetaking? (no farewell, 228)

 45. What do you think of the sudden changes of mood or emotions Chris experiences?
 Are her responses always consistent, and if not, what is Gibbon trying to indicate?